How To Transfer a Car Title in Pennsylvania

 4. Odometer Disclosure

-Upon completion of proof of identification, odometer readings must follow.
-The seller will need to fill in accurate details of the odometer, and the buyer must confirm and verify the odometer disclosure as provided by the buyer.
+The seller must fill in accurate details of the odometer, and the buyer must confirm and verify the odometer disclosure as provided by the buyer.

 5. Title Registration and Insurance

-At this stage, the buyer can proceed with title registration and finalizing things with any preferred insurance company before when the title is transferred.
+The buyer can proceed with title registration and finalizing things with any preferred insurance company before the title is transferred.

 6. Application and Removal of Registration Plate